-To enhance your efforts in raising awareness of domestic violence, visit the Domestic Violence Awareness Month Project website for customizable materials, training resources, and other tools.
+To enhance your efforts in raising awareness about services and support available for victims of domestic violence, visit the Domestic Violence Awareness Project website for customizable materials, training resources, and other tools.

 Discover OVC-sponsored resources to help victims of domestic violence and the service providers and allied professionals who assist them.

 National Domestic Violence Hotline

 National Domestic Violence Hotline advocates are available 24/7 for victims experiencing intimate partner violence, seeking resources or information, or questioning unhealthy aspects of their relationship.
 Support is also available for concerned loved ones.
 Contact the hotline 24/7 toll free at 800-799-7233, text “START” to 88788, or use their online chat.
 The hotline is funded in part by OVC.

 Emergency Transitional Pet Shelter Housing and Assistance Grant Program

 Many domestic violence shelters are not equipped to accommodate pets.
 This issue can potentially lead to victims delaying critical safety services because of concerns for their pet's welfare.
 To help address this gap, OVC supports a program to enhance shelter and transitional housing services to victims of domestic violence and their companion animals.
 In FY 2022, OVC made 12 awards of nearly $2.7 million under this program.